 Figure 1 shows that starting in 2003 there is a gradual recovery in the number of imported varieties.
-Table 7 compares 2000 and 2008, and in columns (1) and (2) shows that the number of available varieties is virtually identical in both years (72,185 in 2000 versus 72,244 in 2008).
+Table 5 compares 2000 and 2008, and in columns (1) and (2) shows that the number of available varieties is virtually identical in both years (72,185 in 2000 versus 72,244 in 2008).
 How should we interpret this seeming recovery?
 There are two main issues to consider.
 The first issue is substitutability between varieties.
-Table 7 shows that there is considerable turn-over of varieties between 2000 and 2008 (columns (3) and (4)).
+Table 5 shows that there is considerable turn-over of varieties between 2000 and 2008 (columns (3) and (4)).
 In other words, there is a substantial number of varieties that exit in 2000 and do not enter again in 2008.
-This is consistent with the findings of Burstein, Eichenbaum and Rebelo (2005) and McKenzie and Schargrodsky (2011), who document that, during the Argentine crisis, domestic consumers substituted varieties (imported or domestic) towards lower cost alternatives.
-The extent to which the new varieties are good substitutes for exiting varieties is in our analysis captured by the ratios of market shares, displayed in column (6) of Table 7.
+This is consistent with the findings of Burstein (2005) and McKenzie and Schargrodsky (2011), who document that, during the Argentine crisis, domestic consumers substituted varieties (imported or domestic) towards lower cost alternatives.
+The extent to which the new varieties are good substitutes for exiting varieties is in our analysis captured by the ratios of market shares, displayed in column (6) of Table 5.
 These ratios are smaller than the ratios for 2002-2000, indicating that in the medium-run (2008) consumers have been more successful at substituting towards new varieties than in the short-run (2002).
 Most remarkably, several of the ratios are smaller than one, which indicates a welfare gain.

 The second issue is that, in an economy that is stable from a macro perspective, the number of varieties follows an increasing trend both due to the worldwide development of new varieties and to the increase in trade linkages.
 The study of the welfare effects of this phenomenon is the focus of Broda and Weinstein (2006).
-Additionally, revisions to the harmonized system of product classification could result in an artificial increase in the number of varieties.
-From this perspective, even though the number of available varieties in 2008 is slightly higher than in 2000, this difference would be even greater if the crisis had not occurred.
+From this perspective, even though the number of available varieties in 2008 is slightly higher than in 2000, this difference would be even higher had the crisis not occurred.
 An accurate welfare measurement would compare the observed varieties in 2008 with the counterfactual varieties in 2008 in the absence of the crisis.

-In column (7) of Table 7, we report welfare comparisons between 2000 and 2008.
+In column (7) of Table 5, we report welfare comparisons between 2000 and 2008.
 As discussed above, this comparison does not contemplate the increasing trend in the number of varieties, and thus underestimates the (negative) medium-run welfare effects of the crisis.
-As expected, the negative welfare effects are higher for product groups with high market share ratios: Leather and Fur Products (welfare loss of 30 percent), Animals and Animal Products (19.5 percent), and Metals (10 percent).
-On the other hand, there are considerable welfare increases in Mineral Products (20 percent) and Stone and Glass Products (10 percent).
-Other product groups with welfare increases are Vegetable Products, Chemicals, and Wood and Wood Products, all between 1.2 and 2.1 percent.
+As expected, the negative welfare effects are higher for product groups with high market share ratios: Leather and fur products (welfare loss of 30 percent), Animals and animal products (19.5 percent), and Metals (10 percent).
+On the other hand, there are considerable welfare increases in Mineral products (20 percent) and Stone and glass products (10 percent).
+Other product groups with welfare increases are Vegetable products, Chemicals, and Wood and wood products, all between 1.2 and 2.1 percent.
 The aggregate welfare loss in the consumption of imports is 4.2 percent, and the welfare loss including domestic consumption is 0.5 percent.